The Still Mountain Journey

 Journey One: Pathways

-For this journey begin with a feeling or issue you are struggling with either in yourself or with someone you love.
+When you have done the pre writing and found Begin with a feeling or issue you are struggling with either in yourself or with someone you love.
 Begin with this simple framing.
 Think of yourself as simply a character in someone elses tale.

 Starter Frame